braxtonb/mind-project/README.md

 **Local dev**

 1. Install dependencies with `./scripts/setup-local.sh`
-2. Start containers with `docker-compose up`
+2a.
+Start ui and python flask API containers with `docker-compose --profile api-python up` 2b.
+Start ui and json server API containers with `docker-compose --profile api-json-server up`

 **"Production Python Flask API"**

-* Build images and run containers for the UI and Python Flask API with `./scripts/api-python/start-prod.sh`
+* Build images and run containers for the UI and Python Flask API with `./scripts/prod/api-python/start.sh`
-* Alternatively, use `docker-compose` with `./scripts/api-python/start-prod-docker-compose.sh`
+* Alternatively, use `docker-compose` with `./scripts/prod/api-python/start-docker-compose.sh`

 **"Production JSON Server"**

-* Build images and run containers for the UI and JSON Server API with `./scripts/api-json-server/start-prod.sh`
+* Build images and run containers for the UI and JSON Server API with `./scripts/prod/api-json-server/start.sh`
-* Alternatively, use `docker-compose` with `./scripts/api-json-server/start-prod-docker-compose-api-json-server.sh`
+* Alternatively, use `docker-compose` with `./scripts/prod/api-json-server/start-docker-compose.sh`

 **Other**